Come! Come! (Eat! Eat)

 I looked at the small brown seed in my hand, doubtful that this was something humans would consume willingly.
 But Catato, our guide eagerly gestured to his mouth, signaling me to have a taste.

 Luckily, I was trying a cacao seed, nothing too out of the ordinary and the bitterness seeped through my mouth when I bit down.
 Hmm, this isn’t exactly the chocolate flavor I’m used to!

 He laughed as he watched my face scrunched up, enduring the bitterness of the cacao.

 We were on a chocolate tour in Puerto Viejo but this was no ordinary chocolate tour.
 We were on the Watsi reservation with a BriBri indigenous family as our guides, showing us how they make chocolate and use medicinal plants as their way of living.
 Costa Rica is home to some 12,000 BriBri in the Hone Creek area of Limon and even more throughout the entire Talamanca canton.
-A few families have opened their doors to welcome tourists into their home so they can share their traditions, cultures and way of life.
+A few families have opened their doors to welcome tourists into their home so they can share their traditions, language, cultures and way of life.